lcrawlab/i-LDSC/README.md

-# Interaction LD Score (i-LDSC) Regression
+# Interaction-LD Score (i-LDSC) Regression

 LD score regression (LDSC) was developed to distinguish true genetic signal from confounding biases such as cryptic relatedness and population stratification.
-The key concept underlying the LDSC framework is that there is a positive linear relationship between test statistics derived from genome-wide association (GWA) studies and linkage disequilibrium (LD) when complex traits are generated under the infinitesimal model --- that is, when all genetic variants equally contribute to phenotypic variation and their effects are uniformly distributed along the genome.
-This repository contains code for **interaction-LD score (i-LDSC) regression**: an extended framework which aims to recover missing heritability from GWA summary statistics by incorporating an additional score that measures the amount of non-additive genetic variation that is tagged by each variant in the data.
+The key concept underlying the LDSC framework is that there is a positive linear relationship between test statistics derived from genome-wide association studies (GWAS) and linkage disequilibrium (LD) when complex traits are generated under the infinitesimal model --- that is, when all genetic variants equally contribute to phenotypic variation and their effects are uniformly distributed along the genome.
+This repository contains code for **interaction-LD score (i-LDSC) regression**: an extended framework which aims to recover missing heritability from GWAS summary statistics by incorporating an additional score that measures the amount of non-additive genetic variation that is tagged by each variant in the data.
 After model fitting, these scores produce nonzero regression coefficients when the distribution of genetic effects is non-uniform due to a subset of variants being involved in interactions that also contribute to trait architecture.

 ## Directory Contents
-In addition to the files below, files of LD scores, cis-interaction LD scores, and GWA summary statistics used for our analysis of the UK Biobank and BioBank Japan can be downloaded from the [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/W6MA8J&faces-redirect=true).
+In addition to the files below, files of LD scores, cis-interaction LD scores, and GWAS summary statistics used for our analysis of the UK Biobank and BioBank Japan can be downloaded from the [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/W6MA8J&faces-redirect=true).
 Please be aware that these files are quiet large and will take time to download completely.

 `1000G_EAS` contains cis-interaction LD scores calculated on the East Asian (EAS) superpopulation of the 1000 Genomes Project phase 3.
 These scores are calculated across a range of alpha values, which account for the trait specific MAF-effect size relationship.